ChatGPT vs Claude vs Gemini vs Copilot vs Perplexity

 For long-form or tone-critical work, Claude.
 For volume and iteration, ChatGPT.
 Copywriting prompts →

-Chat Models vs Reasoning Models
+Fast Chat vs Reasoning and Agent Workflows

 When to use a Thinking / reasoning model instead of the standard chat model